EtienneM/sample-erlang/README.md

 > [!CAUTION]
 > Dear Users,\
 > **This sample is deprecated and code has been archived on the 12th February 2024.**\
-> If you want to deploy an Erlang app on Scalingo, please use your own buildpack (this one can maybe serve as a starting point).\
+> If you want to deploy an Erlang app on Scalingo, please use your own buildpack (You can use [our archived one](https://github.com/Scalingo/erlang-buildpack) as a starting point).\
 > We won't provide any support for Erlang applications anymore.\
 > Thanks for your understanding.